-See the topic Connect Remotely for information about the ports used by KAS which may need to be opened to support connecting from an external network.
+See the topic "Connect Remotely" (p.
+715) for information about the ports used by the KAS IDE which may need to be opened to support connecting from an external network.

 Table 1-1: Minimum System Requirements for the KAS IDE